ToolBunny LogoToolBunny

 Bubble Sort

 The simplest sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
-The pass through the list is repeated until the list is sorted.
+Ideal for understanding basic sorting concepts.

 Selection Sort

-This algorithm divides the input list into two parts: a sorted sublist of items which is built up from left to right and a sublist of the remaining unsorted items.
-It proceeds by finding the smallest element from the unsorted sublist and swapping it with the leftmost unsorted element.
+This algorithm divides the input list into a sorted and an unsorted region.
+It repeatedly selects the smallest (or largest) element from the unsorted region and moves it to the end of the sorted region.

 Insertion Sort